One dark night those men crept up onto the roof of the chamber wherein they were lodged.

-At first their talk troubled me.
+At first such talk troubled me.
 Our mother had taught us nowt of climbing ropes, and I feared I might be left behind.
-Then it came to me that I could cling to my lord’s back while he clamb down, and I grew to love that tale so well I have it by heart.
+Then it came to me that I could cling to my lord’s back while he clamb down, and I grew to love that tale of the two bold men so well I have it by heart.
 I will set it down when next I write.

 My lord and his friends loved to hear newes of Queen Puss.
 Newes of her health, I mean.
 We would all be free when she died.
 We might have no need to escape.

 At Christmastide (my first) we heard she’d was very low.